 Recently we broke ground for Huntsman Hall, a student-centered building that will be as important for its symbolic value as it is for its 21 new classrooms and 21 new student meeting rooms.
-We also unveiled the Jeffrey Clark Entrepreneurship Center this Fall, and plan to unveil another named center focused on student success in the coming months.
+We also unveiled the Jeffrey Clark Entrepreneurship Center in the fall of 2013, and the Flying J Management Center for Student Success in the fall of 2014.

-The great students and faculty, the world-class programs such as our Huntsman Scholar Honors Program or the Small Enterprise Education and Development (SEED) Program , and our new building, slated for completion in Fall, 2015, are complemented by the fantastic campus of Utah State University and the amazing atmosphere of Cache Valley.
+The great students, faculty, the world-class programs such as our Huntsman Scholar Honors Program or the Small Enterprise Education and Development (SEED) Program , and our new building, slated for completion in fall of 2015, are complemented by the fantastic campus of Utah State University and the amazing atmosphere of Cache Valley.
 I am convinced that no other environment is more conducive for academic and personal growth than that afforded by USU.

 We often state that our motto is to “dare mighty things.”
-I hope that as you look through our website, you will see that we are daring mighty things and creating a great place to learn and grow, and to realize your ambitions.
+I hope that as you look through our website, you will see that we are doing just that and creating a great place to learn and grow and to realize your ambitions.

 So whether you’re a student exploring options for further schooling or you’re an employer looking to hire smart, hardworking, highly ethical employees, I urge you to look through our website and better yet, come visit us in beautiful Cache Valley.